Table of Contents

 Improving the education and training system

-Improved human quality should contribute positively to people’s participation in the labor market.
-They are also more open to acquiring new skills.
-That, in turn, lowers the structural unemployment rate and results in a more reliable labor supply.
+Improved human capital quality, fostered by effective structural policies, should contribute positively to people’s participation in the labor market.
+Workers become more open to acquiring new skills, continuously enhancing their employability.
+This, in turn, can lead to a lower structural unemployment rate and a more reliable, adaptable labor supply for the economy.

 Promoting competition

 Competition promotes efficiency and introduces more innovation in the economy.
-Pro competition regulations (such as antitrust laws) introduce more competition to the market.
-It forces businesses to become more competitive.
-They try to be more productive to survive and make a profit.
+Pro-competition regulations (such as antitrust laws) introduce more competition to the market.
+They force businesses to become more competitive, and they try to be more productive to survive and make a profit.

 Competition ultimately leads to innovation.
 Investment in knowledge-based capital is an essential factor for improving living standards.